clearlinux/clear-linux-documentation/source/clear-linux/get-started/bootable-usb/bootable-usb.rst

       ├─sda8   8:8    0    30G  0 part /
       └─sda6   8:6    0   7.9G  0 part [SWAP]

 #.
-You must unmount a USB drive before you can burn an image onto it.
+You must unmount a USB drive before burning an image onto it.
 Note that
    some Linux distros automatically mount a USB drive when it is plugged in.
    Unmount a USB drive with the :command:`umount` command followed by the device identifier/partition.
 For example: